 These flaxseed muffins are subtly sweet, fluffy, and delicious.
-They’re quick and easy to make too.
-These nutritious muffins are also vegan and refined sugar free.
+They’re quick and easy to make.
+These nutritious muffins are vegan and refined sugar free.
 They freeze well and are perfect for a make-ahead breakfast or snack.
-If you’re looking for a tasty way to add ground flaxseed to your diet, then give this flaxseed muffin recipe a try.
+Give them a try if you’re looking for recipes made with flaxseed, like these soft and chewy flaxseed cookies, which are another great option.

-I used whole wheat flour in these flaxseed muffins but you can substitute all purpose flour if you prefer.
+I used whole wheat flour in these flax muffins but you can substitute all purpose flour if you prefer.

 These muffins are sweetened with maple syrup.
 You can substitute other liquid sweeteners such as agave if you prefer.